joshuafielding/habitHeatMap/README.md

 # habiticaHeatMap
-A heatmap of your daily tasks on Habitica
+A heatmap of your daily tasks on Habitica.